• Skip to primary navigation

 Sumerian proverb

-How can we expand our love despite our hurt?
-We have to heal the hurt first.
-The fear that covers it is like a scab, a suit of armor, a layer of protection.
+To love through the hurt, we have to heal it first.
+The fear that covers it is a layer of protection, like a scab or a suit of armor.
 We are like turtles: we can’t just rip off our shells.

 Revelation